-A: Students attend a 12-week preparation course in TCM during their final year and a review course on biomedical topics.
+A: Students attend a 12-week preparation course in TCM and Point Location in Year 4 and a review course on biomedical topics.
 Classes, tests, and further study resources suggested by ITEA will prepare students for additional preparation in order to take the NCCAOM exams.

-The Program
+Program